Ajguerra28/-iBuddy.find/README.md

 <p>
   This app was developed by <strong><a href="https://github.com/Ajguerra28" target="_blank">@Ajguerra28</a>, <a href="https://github.com/marianadkobayashi" target="_blank">@marianadkobayashi</a> and <a href="https://github.com/david2luis" target="_blank">@david2luis</a></strong> as a project to finish of the bootcamp from <strong>@lewagon.</strong>

-  <i><strong>iBuddyfind</strong></i> is for people to find a companion for the various activities they want to perform.
+  <i><strong><a href="http://www.ibuddyfind.com" target="_blank">iBuddyfind</a></strong></i> is for people to find a companion for the various activities they want to perform.
 They no longer have to miss doing something for not having someone to do it with.
 </p>

 <h2>Team:</h2>